opulo-inc/ohai/docs/feeder8/peel-gear-frame/index.md

+---
+zoduki: true
+---

 # Peel Gear Box

+### Materials

 This section will guide the reader through the process of installing 2x `peel-gear` prints into `peel-gear-frame` to create `peel-gear-box` in preparation for its use in final assembly.
+The completed `peel-gear-box` should match the image below.

 <img src="img/img1.webp" width="60%" height=auto>

-## Materials

 * `peel-gear-frame`
 * 2x `peel-gear`
 * 2mm hex driver
 * 2x `M3x14mm-flat-head` per frame

-## Visual QC
+### Visual QC

 * Ensure both the peel gears and peel gear frame are free of print discrepancies.
     * Pay special attention to the teeth of the peel gears, as any extra filament will interfere with proper function of the peel gear box.

-## Assembly
+### Assembly

 * Install 2x `peel-gear` into `peel-gear-frame`
 	* Pop 2x `peel-gear` into the `peel-gear-frame`, aligning the bumps in the frame to the divots in the gears